gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and it had spotted them!

 "Back to the river!" she yelled.
-The soft, muddy ground was their only hope.
+The muddy ground was their only hope---the long-legged bot would sink if it tried to follow them.

 "Maddy!" her sister shrieked.
 Drawn by the horn and the searchlight,